How to Choose Coffee for Your Brewing Method? A Complete Guide

 • Guatemala – honey sweetness, caramel, and red apple.

 • What to avoid: Extremely light roasts.
-With long brewing times, light beans can become unpleasantly grassy or overly acidic.
+With long brewing times, light beans can become unpleasantly grassy.

 Best: Medium roast (Espresso Roast), blends, or Single Origin for espresso (e.g., Colombia, El Salvador).

 Extraction under pressure is a violent process.
-You need a bean that can "carry" this intensity and turn it into a thick, syrupy texture with lasting crema.
+You need a bean that can "carry" this intensity and turn it into a thick, syrupy texture.
+In this method, we look for balance – filter-roasted (light) beans often result in aggressive, vinegary acidity when pulled as espresso.

 • Your go-tos:

-• Blends – usually a combination of Brazil with another American bean, providing a stable nutty-chocolate profile.
+• Blends – usually a combination of Brazil with another American bean, providing a stable profile.

 • Colombia / El Salvador – sweet singles for espresso that pair perfectly with milk.

 The AeroPress is the most democratic device.
-It allows you to obtain both a thick concentrate and a light drip-style brew.
-It is the perfect testing ground.
+It allows you to obtain both a thick concentrate and a light brew.
+Similarly, the Clever Dripper combines the advantages of a drip (clarity) and a French Press (full body).

-• Pro tip: If you brew light beans, use hotter water ($94^{\circ}C+$).
-If you brew darker blends, lower the temperature to approx. $85^{\circ}C$ – the coffee will be much sweeter, and you will avoid unwanted bitterness.
+• Pro tip for AeroPress: If you brew light beans, use hotter water (94Β°C+).
+If you brew darker blends, lower the temperature to approx. 85Β°C – the coffee will be much sweeter.

 Moka Pot and Cold Brew

-Moka Pot: Here, the water temperature often exceeds $90^{\circ}C$ at the moment of contact with the coffee.
-Choose medium roasts.
+Moka Pot: Here, the water temperature often exceeds 90Β°C. Choose medium roasts.
 A light Ethiopia in a Moka pot is a direct path to a "lemon attack."
-Aim for Brazil or India.
+Aim for Brazil or India. πŸ‘‰ Moka Pot Brewing Guide.

 Cold Brew: Time (12–24h) replaces temperature.
-Cold water extracts almost no acidity, making it the perfect place to use beans that seem too "sharp" when hot.
-A medium-roasted Brazil in Cold Brew tastes like liquid milk chocolate.
+Cold water extracts almost no acidity.
+A medium-roasted Brazil in Cold Brew tastes like liquid milk chocolate. πŸ‘‰ How to make the perfect Cold Brew?

 Voice of Reason: 3 Mistakes That Spoil Every Choice